-This specification has the advantage to explain the persistence in interest rates better than the unconstrained counterpart given by a VAR(3) model for X_t , but has two important drawbacks.
+This specification has the advantage to explain the persistence in interest rates better than the unconstrained counterpart given by a VAR(3) model for $X_t$ , but has two important drawbacks.
 First, it assumes the non-stationarity of interest rates, while a wide literature on nonlinear models indicates that they are highly persistent but stationary [see, for instance, Gray (1996) and Ang and Bekaert (2002), and the references therein].
 Second, as indicated by Cochrane and Piazzesi (2008), interest rate forecasts over long horizons, coming from alternative CVAR and VAR specifications, have very different behaviors because of the discontinuity problem induced by the presence or not of unit roots.
 As a consequence, important differences are found about the term premia extraction.
 The methodology we follow to solve this problem is presented in Section 4.2.
 More precisely, this discontinuity problem is discussed in Section 4.2.1 and the methodology we follow to solve it is presented in Section 4.2.2 (second step).
-The third step of the modelling procedure is presented in Section 5, where we introduce the parametric exponential-affine Stochastic Discount Factor (SDF), we obtain the yield-to-maturity formula and we estimate risk sensitivity parameters by Constrained NLLS (CNLLS).
+The third step of the modelling procedure is presented in Section 5, where we introduce a parametric exponential-affine Stochastic Discount Factor (SDF), we obtain the yield-to-maturity formula of the Near-Cointegrated class of Affine Term Structure Models, and we estimate risk sensitivity parameters by Constrained NLLS (CNLLS).